vishnuvisnu/flow-aggregation-service/README.md

 of metrics.
 In this design, only sum aggregation is supported.
 Flow attributes hour, source_app, destination_app and vpc_id are dimensions and bytes rx and bytes tx are metrics.

-Current implementation is backed by flows db implemented using [Roaring bitmap](https://github.com/RoaringBitmap/RoaringBitmap).
+Current implementation is backed by [metrics db](https://github.com/vishnuvisnu/flow-aggregation-service/blob/main/src/main/java/com/netflix/demo/db/MetricsDB.java#L13) implemented using [Roaring bitmap](https://github.com/RoaringBitmap/RoaringBitmap).
 In the current implementation, only 2 dimensions are created: hour and combination of source_app, destination_app and vpc_id referred as flow_key.
-As part of this demo, Read API is only interested in aggregating by flow_key and filtered by hour, which is why 2 dimensions are sufficient.
+As part of this demo, Read API is only interested in aggregating by flow_key and grouped by hour, which is why 2 dimensions are sufficient.

 Table 1